Template Inheritance and Reusability

 </section>

-The {block} tags defines two blocks that child templates can fill in.
-Yes, like in the case of parent template in the layout inheritance template.
-You also see a $modifierClass variable.
+The {block} tags define two blocks that child templates can fill.
+Yes, just like in the case of the parent template in layout inheritance.
+You also see the $modifierClass variable.

 Let's use our element in a template.
 This is where {embed} comes in.
-It’s a super powerful piece of kit that lets us do all the things: include an element's template contents, add variables to it, and add blocks with custom HTML to it:
+It's an extremely powerful tag that allows us to do all these things: embed the element's template content, add variables to it, and add blocks with custom HTML to it:

 {embed 'collapsible.latte', modifierClass: my-style}